alinnert/mana/README.md

 })
 ~~~

-Then you apply all the information to your HTML:
+Then you apply the controller specific classes and attributes to your HTML:

 ~~~ html
 <div